QualitaX/EVM-CDM/README.md

-# FINOS CDM EVM Framework - Smart Contracts
+# CDM EVM Framework - Smart Contracts

 A proposed EVM-based implementation of the FINOS Common Domain Model for EVM-based blockchain deployment.